Arrow66/simreq/README.md

   </a>
 </p>

-> simlute routes of an express app with in the app
+> simulate routes of an express app with in the app .sometimes we need to execute more than one express endpoints to solve certain problems like sse or push notification  .this module lets you simulate any of the routes from anywhere in your express app

 ## Install